pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 ## DNS

-There are two options for configuring your DNS when you are using SSL.
+There are two options for configuring your DNS when you are using HTTPS.
 The platform has support for IPv4 (A records) and IPv6 (AAAA record).

 We recommend using an IPv4 address, unless you are familiar with and understand IPv6.

-## Test SSL
+## Test HTTPS

-Before you point your DNS to the custom IP address you received after enabling SSL, you can verify that the certificate is correct.
+Before you point your DNS to the custom IP address you received after enabling HTTPS, you can verify that the certificate is correct.

 <div class="alert alert-danger" role="alert">
 <h4>Warning</h4>